arrectis/retrobator/README.md

 Although most games are compatible with Retrobator, a few notable games are not at this time.
 If you want a particular game to be supported, let me know [here](https://github.com/arrectis/retrobator-home/issues).

 ### Where do I find games to use with Retrobator? ###
 Retrobator requires NES games in digital file form (typically called 'ROMs').
-You can find indie NES games in digital form on Itch.io.
+You can find indie NES games in digital form on [Itch.io](www.itch.io).

 When it comes to classic NES games, I can't help you there.
-Personally, I've used INLRetro and RetroBlaster hardware to create digital backups of games that I physically own, which is how I source my games.
+Personally, I've used INLRetro and RetroBlaster hardware to create digital backups of games that I physically own, which is how I source my ROMs.

+### What are custom backgrounds? ###
+A background is essentially an image that you provide that will display behind the game screen.
+Retrobator makes a best guess at which game pixels are 'default background pixels' on the current game frame, and allows the custom background to show through them.

+While this technique works well for some games / game areas, it is very prone to error; you will often see the custom background bleed through game tiles where it should not.
+The simple solution (if a bit tedious) is to highlight the problematic game tiles (using the [tile labels](#what-are-tile-labels) menu) and flag them as 'opaque'.

+You can also download tile labels that were created by others if they are available.
+See [here](#what-kinds-of-things-can-be-imported-and-exported-tofrom-retrobator) for more information.

 ### What is an AI assistant? ###
 This is an __optional__, __experimental__ feature that is provided as a downloadable mod, and __requires OpenAI API credit to use.__